blaze-vincent/sgconstruction-2022/README.md

     <p>
       I created this website for Drake Hardware & Software, who currently and presumably will continue to host the website after I have left their company.
-For the sake of preserving the state of the website at the time of my latest update, I am also hosting a GitHub Pages clone of the website, which is not intended to receive commercial traffic.
+For the sake of preserving the state of the website at the time of my latest update, I am also hosting a Vercek clone of the website, which is not intended to receive commercial traffic.
     </p>
   </aside>